The Real Effects of Using Negative Language with Kids

 She was a go-with-the-flow kind of kid.
 It was always easy to explain things to her and teach her right from wrong.
-Brielle is almost 14 now and, aside from occasional typical teenage ‘tude, she’s still an absolute pleasure.
+She’s now a teenager and, aside from occasional typical teenage ‘tude, she’s still an absolute pleasure.
 It’s just the way she is.
 I know I’m incredibly lucky.

 And then there’s my son.
-My six-year-old, stubborn-as-a-horse, strong-willed, no-holds-barred son, Trenton.
+My almost nine-year-old, stubborn-as-a-horse, strong-willed, no-holds-barred son.
 He’s incredible and amazing, but he’s not easy.
 He never has been.
 Even as a baby, he’d fight me on everything, from changing his onesie to feeding him, even when I knew he was hungry.
 He just always has to have it his way.
 I’ve learned that what works with my daughter doesn’t work with him.

 My son was born deaf and didn’t get cochlear implants until he was almost two.
 He’s behind his peers with speech and language, understandably so.
 I contribute some of the challenges of reasoning with him to his language delay.
 But, I’d say the majority of it is just his personality, evident in his behaviors as an infant.

 Then I started teaching preschool.
 I learned just how necessary it was to tweak my words into something more positive to get the results I wanted.
-“Stop,” “No,” and “Don’t do that” just don’t cut it, especially for stubborn kids like my son (and, woah – you haven’t seen stubborn until you’ve taught 3 to 5-year-olds!).
-Using this language every day in my classroom made it easier to transition it to our home once Trenton started developing language skills.
+“Stop,” “No,” and “Don’t do that” just don’t cut it, especially for stubborn kids like my son (and, woah – you haven’t seen stubborn until you’ve taught a classroom full of 3 to 5-year-olds!).
+Using this positive language in the classroom every day made it easier to transition it to our home once my son started developing language skills.

 Negative Language and Its Effect on Children